seabaylea/FoodTrackerBackend-Workshop/README.md

 `npm install -g generator-swiftserver`

 **Clone this project:**
-1. Clone this project from GitHub to your machine:
+1. Clone this project from GitHub to your machine (don't use the Download ZIP option):
 ```
 cd ~
 git clone http://github.com/seabaylea/FoodTrackerBackend-Workshop